 To ensure a vital STEM economy, our country must provide engaging and inclusive STEM learning opportunities, inside and outside of school, to inspire the next generation of innovators and inventors.
 Yet many K–12 students lack access to high-quality STEM learning that sparks their interest and gives them a chance to explore careers in STEM.

-EDC’s STELAR staff support grantees of the National Science Foundation’s Innovative Technology Experiences for Students and Teachers (ITEST) program in meeting their goals to create authentic, engaging STEM experiences that help K–12 students develop the skills and knowledge they will need for the future.
+EDC is continuing a long legacy of support for broadening participation in STEM education and careers through its leadership of the STEM Learning and Research (STELAR) Center.
+STELAR helps grantees of the National Science Foundation’s Innovative Technology Experiences for Students and Teachers (ITEST) program meet their goals to create authentic, engaging STEM experiences that help K–12 students develop the skills and knowledge they will need for the future.

-Since 2003, EDC has provided highly regarded technical assistance to more than 250 ITEST projects, serving approximately 250,000 students, 10,000 educators and 3,000 parents and caregivers.
+Since 2003, EDC has provided highly regarded TA to more than 501 ITEST projects, serving approximately 1,588,363 youth, 63,034 educators and 20,053 parents and caregivers.